digitallyinduced/ihp/Guide/deployment.markdown

 This will connect to the server via SSH and apply the NixOS configuration to the server.

-### Creating a new project

-Provisioning a new IHP project is straightforward with the IHP starter.
-Read [the IHP starter guide](https://docs.shipnix.io/starters/ihp/) to find out how to set domains, enable https with LetsEncrypt and other common usecases.

 ## Deploying with Docker

 Deploying IHP with docker is a good choice for a professional production setup.